 - Wear an apron when you comb your child and remove it straight afterwards to be washed.

 - Nits (lice eggs) hate heat so use hair straighteners to fry those eggs!
 Using a hair dryer also helps but be careful of not scorching your child too (obvs).

 - After three days check and comb again.

-- Lice can live off the head for 24 hours so you need to thoroughly clean any hairbrushes and change bedding (I iron pillowcases).
+- Lice can live off the head for 24 hours so you need to thoroughly soak any hairbrushes or combs in boiling water and change bedding and towels (I iron pillowcases).

 On other topics:

 I found this to be the best way to teach my kids how to shop for and cook their own meals.
 You can read about it here.

 And afterwards treat yourself with this BEST EVER 15 minute chocolate biscuit cake.
 YUM!!

 Fill in your details if you’d like the next post emailed directly to you, or tell me what you enjoyed about this post in the comments section below: